Monday, January 2, 2023

 When we bring our limited understanding to any situation, we force the new experience to fit our view.
 We close off any actual ability to freshly evaluate things.
 We've made our judgment before we even begin.

-Having an open mind simply means allowing, without preconceived judgments, things to unfold.
+Having an open mind simply means allowing things to unfold without preconceived judgments.
 With an open mind, our hearts can be accessible.
 We have a calm presence in every situation, no judgment, and no preconceived ideas.
 We neither prefer nor reject any outcome.

 Complete attention.
 No reservations.